When is the next total solar eclipse? See our dates when the total eclipse of the Sun is visible from the U.S. and Canada.

 Mark these solar eclipse dates on your calendar so you don’t miss any of this century’s spectacles!

-Total Eclipse Dates Visible from U.S. and Canada
+Total Solar Eclipse Dates Visible from U.S. and Canada

 - August 21, 2017.
-Makes a 185-mile-wide shadow across the continental United States from west to east.
+Made a 185-mile-wide shadow across the continental United States from west to east.
+It was called the Great American Eclipse.
+See some of our total eclipses articles highlighting this rare event!

 - August 23, 2044.
 Begins at sunrise on the Montana border and move through the Canadian Prairie provinces toward the North Pole.